Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Fingerprint propagation

-From our dataset classification experiments, we observe that each dataset exhibits inherent biases not apparent to humans but detectable by classifiers.
-We now explore how these biases propagate to text generated by LLMs trained on those datasets.
+We now explore how the fingerprints inherent in the datasets propagate to text generated by LLMs trained on those datasets.
+To this end, we evaluate how well a classifier trained to distinguish the original data can classify the generated data.

-We consider the following three publicly available LLMs pre-trained on individual datasets from the seven datasets considered in this study: \begin{itemize} \item Falcon-7B: A 7B parameter model pretrained on 1.5 trillion tokens from the RefinedWeb dataset by TII (Technology Innovation Institute) \cite{almazrouei2023falconseriesopenlanguage}. \item DCLM-7B: A 7B model pretrained on 2.5 trillion tokens from the DCLM-Baseline dataset by the DCLM team~\cite{li_DataCompLMSearchNext_2024}.

-\item FineWeb-Edu-1.8B: A 1.8B parameter model trained by Huggingface on 350 billion tokens from the FineWeb-Edu dataset.
-The smaller model size and fewer pretraining tokens for FineWeb-Edu are consistent with its focus on educational texts. \end{itemize}
+We consider the following three publicly available LLMs pre-trained on individual datasets from the seven datasets considered in this study: \begin{itemize} \item Falcon-7B: A 7B parameter model pretrained on 1.5 trillion tokens from the RefinedWeb dataset by TII (Technology Innovation Institute) \cite{almazrouei2023falconseriesopenlanguage}. \item DCLM-7B: A 7B model pretrained on 2.5 trillion tokens from the DCLM-Baseline dataset by the DCLM team~\cite{li_DataCompLMSearchNext_2024}. \item FineWeb-Edu-1.8B: A 1.8B parameter model trained by Huggingface on 350 billion tokens from the FineWeb-Edu dataset. \end{itemize}

+All LLMs are pretrained base models that are not instruction finetuned.
+See Appendix \ref{sec:further_bias_prop} for the propagation of fingerprints in instruction-finetuned models.

-All LLMs are only pretrained on the respective datasets, and not finetuned in any way.
-We generate data with each of the LLMs by prompting the LLM with a single token, sampled from the distribution of tokens that appear as the first token in the sequences derived from original training data of the LLM.
-We generate 160M training tokens and 8192 test sequences from each LLM.
+We generate 8192 test sequences from each LLM by prompting the LLM with a single token, sampled from the distribution of tokens that appear as the first token in the sequences derived from the original training data of the LLM.
+See Appendix \ref{sec:sample_generated} for sample generated sequences.

-\textbf{Original vs generated:} By inspecting the generated data, we observe that the outputs of the LLMs resemble the data on which they are trained (see Appendix \ref{sec:sample_seq} for examples).
-We next measure a classifier's ability to differentiate between the original and generated data.

-We train a 160M model on 320M tokens (160M original, 160M generated) for every dataset to distinguish the original from the generated data.
-The accuracies are as follows: RefinedWeb 89.64\%, DCLM-Baseline 89.61\%, and FineWeb-Edu 89.84\%.
-This is not surprising, as it is well established that text generated with current LLM can be relatively well distinguished from human-written text if the text is sufficiently long~\cite{hans_SpottingLLMsBinoculars_2024, tian_MultiscalePositiveUnlabeledDetection_2024}.

-\textbf{Generated vs generated:} We next study how well we can distinguish between the generated data.
-We train a 160M model on 480M training tokens (160M per generated dataset) for the 3-way classification task of generated RefinedWeb, generated DCLM-Baseline, and generated FineWeb-Edu data.

-The classifier achieves an accuracy of 95.59\%, indicating that these generated datasets are easily distinguishable, even easier than the original datasets (89.76\% as in Table \ref{tab:main_results}).
-This is likely because the generated data comes from different LLMs, and each LLM introduces its biases in the data it generates.

-\textbf{Classifying generated data with a model trained to distinguish the original data:} We next measure to what extent the bias in a dataset can be measured from sequences generated by a language model trained on this dataset.
-To this end, we measure whether a classifier trained on original data can effectively classify generated data.